Ethra8/history_beyond_myth/README.md

 ![image](https://github.com/Ethra8/history_beyond_myth/assets/80659091/1039498c-4536-46c8-b5c9-de5ebde786ca)

-- History Beyond Myth is a website that aims at providing the reader with curious coincidences between academically recognised history facts and some of the aspects of a well-known myth, such as the Arthurian cycle.
+- History Beyond Myth is a website that aims at providing the reader with curious coincidences between academically recognised historical facts and some of the aspects of a well-known myth, such as the Arthurian cycle.
 The historical investigation exposed in this site has been going on for many years, and will continue to go on, updating whatever new coincidences are found on this matter.

 - This site is useful for anyone who might be interested in history, more precisely from the European early Middle Ages, or also in myths and legends in general.